What should you do if your dog eats chicken bones?!

 I panicked.
 Knowing that my dog had obviously ingested a number of chicken bones (thigh and breast), I feared he would puncture his innards or not be able to pass the bones at all.

-Everyone knows that chicken bones are dangerous for dogs to eat — especially cooked chicken bones — because they’re dry & brittle and they splinter into lots of tiny (and sharp!) pieces inside your puppy’s tummy after they’ve been chewed & swallowed.
+Everyone knows that chicken bones are dangerous for dogs to eat — especially cooked chicken bones — because they’re dry & brittle and they splinter into lots of tiny (and sharp!) pieces inside your dog’s tummy after they’ve been chewed and swallowed.

-Fortunately, the bones that Jersey ingested on this day passed just fine — but it took a couple of days.
+Fortunately, the bones that my dog ingested on this day passed just fine — but it took a couple of days.
 I was completely on edge for that part of the vacation.
-Thankfully, he didn’t seem to suffer at all from this little incident.
+Thankfully, he didn’t seem to suffer much from what could have been a scary incident.

 What To Do If Your Dog Eats Chicken Bones

-Keep checking his stools to see if the bones pass.
+- Keep checking your dog’s stools to see if the bones pass.
 Watch for blood in the stool, or any signs that he’s straining to defecate.
+If so, take your dog to the vet.

-Perhaps the best thing you can do is try to "cushion" the tiny bones inside your dog’s tummy by overfeeding him a little more over the next couple of days.
-Cooked rice (that’s completely cooled first) is ideal, because it is gentle on a dog’s stomach and digestive tract.
-You could serve up a small helping of plain white rice alone, or mix some cooked rice in with your dog’s normal dog food.
+- Perhaps the best thing you can do is try to “cushion” the tiny bones inside your dog’s tummy by overfeeding him a little more over the next couple of days.
+Piece of bread and cooked rice (that’s completely cooled first) are ideal.
+They’re gentle on a dog’s stomach and digestive tract.
+You can serve up a small helping of plain white rice alone, or mix some cooked rice in with your dog’s normal dog food and/or some low-salt chicken broth along with broken up pieces of bread.

 Some Precautions You Can Take

-After something similar happened another time with a different dog (black lab snatched the plate of leftover turkey from the dining room table), I learned that most dogs will adapt and recover just fine after eating chicken or turkey bones.
+After a second incident happened to us with a different dog (our Black Lab snatched the plate of leftover turkey from the dining room table), I learned that most dogs will adapt and recover just fine after eating chicken bones or turkey bones — especially larger dogs.

 So, if you’ve got large dogs in your home (or maybe even small or medium sized dogs who just happen to be good jumpers!), you’ll want to remember to push plates, dishes, and leftovers up high enough and back far enough out of the reach of your dog.